Provably Convergent Actor-Critic for MARL through Risk-aversion: Preliminaries

 also elementwise for $i\in\{1,2\}$. \end{definition} When context is clear, we will simply use ``Bellman optimality operator" (or simply ``Bellman operator") and ``Bellman evaluation operator" to refer to the operators defined in \eqref{eq:Bellman_optimality_operator} and \eqref{eq:Bellman_evaluation_operator} respectively.
 Notice that the Bellman optimality operator is adapted from Definition 4.1 in \citet{zhang2025convergent} through removing the risk-aversion to the environment, and the Bellman evaluation operator can be viewed as evaluating the $Q$ function \eqref{eq:Q_function} corresponding to $z$.

-The intuition behind the definition of Bellman operators is that at state $s$, when deciding the first action, each agent is faced with a \textit{``stage game"} as a normal form game with payoff matrices $-\bQ(s,\cdot)$, computed by adding up the immediate reward plus a discounted RQE value it can get, as the regularized risk-averse version of that originally proposed in the Nash Q-learning algorithm by \citet{hu2003nash}.
-It can be shown (details in \Cref{app_proof_prop:RQE_iff_Bellman_fixed_point}) that the following property holds for the Bellman operator: \begin{proposition} Let $\bQ^*$ be a fixed point of the Bellman optimality operator $\sT$, the policy profile $\pi^*=(\pi_1^*,\pi_2^*)$ where $\pi_i^*:\sS\rightarrow \Delta_{|\sA_i|}$ given by:
+The intuition behind the definition of Bellman operators is that at state $s$, when deciding the first action, each agent is faced with a \textit{``stage game"} as a normal form game with payoff matrices $-\bQ(s,\cdot)$, computed by adding up the immediate reward plus a discounted RQE value it can get by applying its current policy, as the regularized risk-averse version of that originally proposed in the Nash Q-learning algorithm by \citet{hu2003nash}.
+It can be shown (details in \Cref{app_proof_prop:RQE_iff_Bellman_fixed_point}) that the following property connecting the Bellman operator and the RQE of Markov games holds: \begin{proposition} Let $\bQ^*$ be a fixed point of the Bellman optimality operator $\sT$, the policy profile $\pi^*=(\pi_1^*,\pi_2^*)$ where $\pi_i^*:\sS\rightarrow \Delta_{|\sA_i|}$ given by: